arcslash/bratabase_scraper/README.md

 # Bratabase Information Scrapper

-A simple scrapper to scrape data from the site bratabase[https://www.bratabase.com/] which is a simple site to solve bra related tasks.Site changes may affect the performance of the script,
+A simple scrapper to scrape data from the site [bratabase](https://www.bratabase.com/) which is a simple site to solve bra related tasks.Site changes may affect the performance of the script,

 The script will generate a folder hierarchy as below,

-where label files contains individual entries on the site with a Json file[/sample.json] in the following format
+where label files contains individual entries on the site with a [Json file][https://github.com/isharaux/bratabase_scraper/blob/master/sample.json] in the following format
 ```
 {
   images:[{